dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v4.0.0 - 12/06/20 =
+* New           - New setup wizard, the wizard walks you through all steps to get the plugin working in test mode.
+* New           - Two new helper functions to escape and decode returned data.
+* New           - New helper function to store the key settings outside of the WP database (see doc's for more).
+* New           - New get_sha_method() helper function.
+* Change        - Changed pull_AG_posts() to use wp_safe_remote_get() and sanitised data.
+* Change        - Changed output_tips() to use stored data from pull_AG_posts().
+* Change        - Admin CSS clean up, all added to new admin CSS file.
+* Change        - Changed minimum PHP version debug warning to 7.2.
+* Change        - Enabled plugin conflict warning in debug log.
+* Tweak         - Tweak to epdq_hash() function.
+* Tweak         - Tweak to new_install() function to use new key_settings().
+* Tweak         - Tweak to luhn_algorithm_check() function.
+* Tweak         - Tweak to check_response() function to remove some old logic.
+* Tweak         - Change to logic on new_install() function.
+* Tweak         - Notice about new way of storing API keys added to main setup page.
+* Tweak         - Added link to setup wizard in the AG Welcome screen.
+* Tweak         - Extra catch for WOOCS plugin.
+* Dev           - New error log catch, catch all parameters before sending to ePDQ, This is to catch issues with third party plugins adding in parameters to the get_checkout_order_received_url() function.
+* Dev           - Old error log system define removed - AG_ePDQ_debug.
+* Fix           - Fix to stop plugins by pluginus.net (WOOF product filter & WOOCS Currency converter) from breaking the decryption.
+* Fix           - Fix for some users having issues with Direct HTTP server-to-server request.
+* Checking      - Checking support for new WooCommerce version 4.2+ (Changed tested up to notice).

+= v3.2.4.1 - 01/05/20 =
+* New           - New ePDQ error catch for URLs and data sent back.
+* Tweak         - Removed q parameter from the hash encryption.
+* Checking      - Support for new WooCommerce version 4.1 (working with new version).

 = v3.2.3 - 02/03/20 =
 * Tweak         - Fully disabled new score system.